mariozelaschi/PI-Pwn/README.md

 5. Enter PPPoE credentials:
    - **User ID**: `ppp` (or the username you configured during installation)
    - **Password**: `ppp` (or the password you configured during installation)
-   - **Note**: If internet access is enabled, these credentials must match those set during Pi-Pwn setup
+   - **Note**: If internet access is enabled, these credentials must match those set during PI-Pwn setup
 6. Choose **Automatic** for **DNS Settings**
 7. Choose **Automatic** for **MTU Settings**
 8. Choose **Do Not Use** for **Proxy Server**